jetify-com/typeid-sql/README.md

 migration tool of your choice.
 For example, [Flyway](https://flywaydb.org/), or [Liquibase](https://www.liquibase.org/).

-Noe that this repo is using Supabase as a way to easily start a Postgres instance for development and testing, but you do **not** need to use Supabase for this implementation to work – simply use the Postgres instance of your choice.
+Note that this repo is using Supabase as a way to easily start a Postgres instance for development and testing, but you do **not** need to use Supabase for this implementation to work – simply use the Postgres instance of your choice.